indresh56/Cryptography-Project/README.md

 •	Open two Terminal windows
 •	python -m venv venv
 •	source venv/bin/activate
+•	pip install pycryptodome
+•	pip install matplotlib
+•	pip install networkx
-•	pip install cryptography
+•	pip install twilio
 •	Run “python3 Client.py” in one window
 •	Run “python3 Server.py" in the other window

-2. Enter 1 for Login and 2 for Sign Up:
+3. Enter 1 for Login and 2 for Sign Up:
 If Login Chosen: For logging to the server
  	Enter Username and Password
           If Sign Up Chosen: For signing up to the server Enter Username, Password and Mobile Number
 	Proceed to Login

-3. 2FA:
+4. 2FA:
 Enter OTP sent to the mobile number
 Login Successful!

-4. Choose option:
+5. Choose option:
 1. List all uploads: It gives list of all uploaded files by the user.
 2. Upload a file: For uploading a file
 Enter valid file name to upload